zydou/arti/doc/dev/notes/rpc-meta-draft.md

 a client SHOULD simply try its available strategies in sequence, attempting what it considers the "best" approach first, tolerating "not supported" errors, and falling back to compatibility code.
-Is is NOT USUALLY RECOMMENDED for a client to attempt to optimise this process by remembering which method(s) were previously successful (and/or which feature(s) were previously supported).
+Clients usually SHOULD NOT attempt to optimise this process by remembering which method(s) were previously successful (and/or which feature(s) were previously supported).

 #### Breaking changes